The Herb Innovation Center

 Who will I be competing against?

 Presenters will compete exclusively with students of their own level and track.
-For example, early-track undergraduate students will face competition solely from other early-track undergraduates.
+For example, in-person early-track graduate students will face competition solely from other in-person early-track graduates.

 What happens if I win?